SteveBarnett/Speaker-Workshop/deck.md

 ## 	You don’t need to<br>be perfect

-^ Just “good enough”.
+^ You just need to be good enough to make a start Start small, practice a lot
-Start small, Practice a lot.
-You can learn, grow.
+Making mistakes is part of learning and being a dev You will learn and grow
-Everyone gets nervous.
-It’s because you care.
+Everyone gets nervous!

 ---